Chukwuebuka-2003/Stock-analyzer/README.md

 What's more effective when investing in a stock, is to calculate the fundamental analysis of that stock.
 Without a proper analysis of a stock, you might buy an overvalued stock and that could lead toa poor returns on investment.

 Traditionally stock fundamental analysis weren't automated.
-Thanks to Python, you can analyze any stock without the stress of analyzing traditionally
+Thanks to Python, you can analyze any stock without the stress of analyzing traditionally.

+#EBIT (EARNINGS BEFORE INTERESTS AND TAXES)
+This is an